iron-fish/wallet-server/README.md

 ## Storage required for wallet-server

 The server will need storage approximately equal to the chain db size, which can be found on the [ironfish stats page](https://stats.ironfish.network/).

-## Generating a new wallet-server gRPC client

-All that is needed to generate a compliant gRPC client using your favorite gRPC library is the [lightstreamer.proto](protos/lightstreamer.proto) file.

 ## Environment variables